11. OpenGL Lighting (Version 2.0)

 glEnable(GL_COLOR_MATERIAL);

-Now if you have any problems, feel free to email me at swiftless@gmail.com
+If you have any questions or encounter any issues, feel free to email me at swiftless@gmail.com.
+Happy coding!

 Please add some images to the tutorials, cause it’s more didactic.